 The Memories of a School Teacher…

 Recounting these nostalgic memories made me wonder what an acceptable level of alcohol consumption is according to most people.
 At certain points during my post-secondary experience, I believe I likely averaged about $40-$50 per week on booze of various kinds.
 Over a university term (18 weeks) that’s about $900, and upon reflection that number seems pretty conservative.
 I was far from biggest donator the bar/liquor store, but I definitely didn’t shy away from the odd adult beverage.
 If we look at my compound interest examples from last week, it occurs to me that someone running a blog about how to save, spend and invest money should probably consider that all of that money would have been tens of thousands of dollars thirty years from now when I’m looking at retirement.
 The thing is, I don’t really regret it.
+The same goes for food and all the meal kits I have ordered.
 I feel that my level of spending was appropriate for me.
 I didn’t go into student debt because of it, and I don’t feel that it adversely affected my marks.

 Input From a “Non-Alcoholic” Would Be Good

 So what is a good benchmark?
 I wonder if people’s ideas change radically when they are in that stage of their life versus when they have kids that are young adults.
 It would be interesting to see how people’s opinions change.
 I also wonder if the stereotypes about alcohol consumption being a larger part of certain Faculties than others are universally true.
 I have similar thoughts about living in residence (or dorms if you prefer) versus living off-campus.
 Feel free to chip in with your thoughts as I really have only a single (very biased) point of perspective on all of this.